IDEA-Research/X-Pose/README.md

 • All images included in the UniKPT dataset originate from the datasets listed in the table above.
 To access these images, please download them from the original repository.

 • We provide the [annotations](https://drive.google.com/file/d/1ukLPbTpTfrCQvRY2jY52CgRi-xqvyIsP/view) with precise keypoints' textual descriptions for effective training.
-More conveniently, you can find the text annotations in the [python file]().
+More conveniently, you can find the text annotations in the [link](https://github.com/IDEA-Research/UniPose/blob/master/predefined_keypoints.py).

 ### Citing UniPose